-D Commontony Purpose Commentary 1. to check the unrestricted sprawl of large built-up areas The proposal would support the continued compact nature of the town and retain the existing green gateway.
-2. to prevent neighbouring towns from merging into one another The proposal would reduce the buffer zone between Tring and Wigginton to the south.
-However, it would not lead to their merging because of the green gateway to the south of the site, the defined boundaries of the site, and because the A41 bypass and the edge of the Chiltern escarpment act as barriers which would prevent any physical merging.
-3. to assist in safeguarding the countryside from encroachment Not all of the land needs to be taken out of the Green Belt for the development of 150 homes and therefore clear boundaries will need to be defined (along field boundaries or hedges) to ensure that there is no further encroachment of the countryside.
-4. to preserve the setting and special character As long as the proposal retains the existing green gateway to the south-west of the site, of historic towns and enhances the view of Dunsley Farm, the setting of the town could be preserved and enhanced because there are limited views onto the site from the south.
+Purpose Commentary to check the unrestricted sprawl of large built-up areas The proposal would support the continued compact nature of the town and retain the existing green gateway. to prevent neighbouring towns from merging into one another The proposal would reduce the buffer zone between Tring and Wigginton to the south.
+However, it would not lead to their merging because of the green gateway to the south of the site, the defined boundaries of the site, and because the A41 bypass and the edge of the Chiltern escarpment act as barriers which would prevent any physical merging. to assist in safeguarding the countryside from encroachment Not all of the land needs to be taken out of the Green Belt for the development of c150 homes and therefore clear boundaries will need to be defined (along field boundaries or hedges) to ensure that there is no further encroachment of the countryside.
+4. to preserve the setting As long as the proposal retains the existing and special character of historic towns green gateway to the south-west of the site, and enhances the view of Dunsley Farm, the setting of the town could be preserved and enhanced because there are limited views onto the site from the south.
 5. to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
 As this is a greenfield site it will not support this aim.
-The proposal does not have clearly defined boundaries, but new development would relate well to the existing settlement and is close to the town centre which would help support the continued compact nature of the town.
-The green gateway to the south of the town would mitigate impacts on views and would remain in the Green Belt.
-Therefore, the proposal is not assessed to have a significant impact upon erosion of the Green Belt.
-The proposal site has farm tracks, field boundaries and a green gateway which can help define a new boundary.
-In terms of sustainable development, this site is the closest of those assessed in the Emerging Core Strategy to the supermarket, the town centre, community services and facilities and the train station.